ACEnglish/kanpig/README.md

 `L(P)` is the number of nodes in the path, and `E` is the number of pileups in the haplotype.
 The penalty factor `λ` is set by `--factor` and helps reduce paths with split variant representations.

+### `--factor`
+In the path score formula, the penalty factor helps reduce genotyping split variant representations.
+For example, imagine a window with three variants in its graph of +100bp, -49bp, and -55bp.
+These variants are pure tandem repeats and so +100bp and -49bp makes the same net-change in the haplotype relative to the reference as a single -51bp variant.
+If the haplotype has a single -52bp pileup, the +100bp & -49bp path will have a similarity of 96.0% while the path scores will be 94.2% for just the -49bp and 94.5% for just the -55bp.
+However, with a penalty factor of 0.01 the score becomes 95% and with 0.02 it becomes 94% since the path has one more node than the number of pileups.
+The default `--factor` of 0.01 can be interpreted as a 1 percentage point penalty for every non 1-to-1 matched graph node or haplotype pileup.
+For vcfs with a dozen or so samples, a `--factor` 0.02 may be beneficial, and for vcfs with large sample sets, 0.03 is recommended.

 ### `--maxpaths`
 When performing path-finding, this threshold limits the number of paths which are checked.
 A lower `maxpaths` will speed up runtime but may come at a cost of recall.
 A higher `maxpaths` is slower and may come at a cost to